 Southern flying squirrels will be the smaller of 2 flying squirrel species native to North America.
 They generally have grey-brown fur with white furred bellies, and they are notable for the furry membrane which goes between their front and rear legs.
 When they reproduce, flyers usually have 2-7 pups twice per year.

 Why They’re Pests

-Flying Squirrels mainly carry one disease that affects individuals: typhus.
-It is rare to grab typhus out of a flyer, but it is a risk to think about.
+Flying squirrels mainly carry one disease that affects individuals: typhus.
+It is rare to get typhus from a flyer, but it is a risk to think about.
 Flying squirrels also play host to many distinct parasites, including but not restricted to fleas, lice, and mites.
 Rabies is extremely uncommon in flyers, but it is possible for them to carry it.

-Since Flying squirrels live in colonies, it is not enough to snare a few and call it a day.
-You have to Ensure That Each flyer is Relocated away from your home, which can be a time-consuming task.
-To Make removing and relocating your southern flying squirrel issue Simpler, consider employing a professional pest elimination and relocation team.
-Professional wildlife extractors can Make Certain each member of the Colony is safely and properly caught and relocated.
-After All the Flyers have been eliminated, your specialist wildlife removal and Relocation specialists Critter Control they can recommend repairs for your house to keep it From being re-colonized.
+Since flying squirrels live in colonies, it is not enough to trap a few and call it a day.
+You have to ensure that each flyer is relocated away from your home, which can be a time-consuming task.
+To make removing and relocating your southern flying squirrel issue simpler, consider employing a professional pest elimination and relocation team.
+Professional wildlife extractors can make certain each member of the colony is safely and properly caught and relocated.
+After all the flyers have been eliminated, your wildlife removal and relocation specialists Critter Control can recommend repairs for your house to keep it from being re-colonized.